liusida/liusida.github.io/_posts/2017-08-24-deep-scratch.md

 ## Day 1

-I create a new repository named [Deep Scratch][4] in github, and a [main.ipynb][5] file, to do this job.
+I created a new repository named [Deep Scratch][4] in github, and a [main.ipynb][5] file, to do this job.

-First of all, I made a todo list, those are functions or algorithms metioned in the courses.
+First of all, I made a todo list, those are functions or algorithms mentioned in the courses.
 I planed to implement most of them.

 Second, I decided to begin with MNIST dataset.
 It is the Hello, World dataset.
-But I will switch to other dataset to test my model.
+But I will switch to other datasets to test my model.
 In my mind, maybe too ambitious, I want to build a transferable model, I think that's the correct direction to general thinking.

 After these, I can now start this project.